 Official Tetherball Rules

 Tetherball is a game that consists of a volleyball attached to a rope, which is tied to a center pole.
 The playing circle is typically a 20-foot circle, with each player assigned to one-half of the circle.
 It can also be played with a smaller ball attached to a rope and struck with paddles.
 However, while many get the basic concept, most don’t know the basic tetherball rules.

-If any of these fouls is committed accidentally, the ball is wrapped around the pole at the exact position of the foul, and the person who did not commit the foul serves the ball back into play.
+If any of these fouls is committed accidentally, the ball is wrapped around the pole at the exact position of the foul, and the non offending player who did not commit the foul serves the ball back into play.
 An intentional foul results in forfeiture of that game.
 Should both players commit a foul at the same time, each puts a hand on the ball and holds it 3 feet out from the pole on the line that marks the territories.
 The ball is dropped, and after it contacts the pole, either player can play it.